In this video, I explain how to get on to the Global Entrepreneur Programme.

 So in other words the other endorsing bodies in the main do not tend to require an MVP.
 The other 2 elements – business plan and validation – ought to be pre-requisites across the board.

-The clients I have who have been endorsed for the innovator visa under the Global Entrepreneur Programmeare generally established entrepreneurs.
+The clients I have worked with who have been endorsed for the innovator visa under the Global Entrepreneur Programmeare generally established entrepreneurs.

 The process of getting endorsed by them is a long process.
 But it may be worth it – not only because there is no charge under the programme (and they don’t take equity, but they are also one of the highest regarded programmes from the point of view of the Home Office.